kusumchawla22/kusumchawla22.github.io/README.md

 • 	How organizations are testing whether AI is hype or hope Every company is running proof‑of‑concept experiments.
 Some will succeed, some will fail, and time will ultimately reveal which innovations endure.
 But the momentum is undeniable.

-Before Diving In: Let’s Align on the Basics
+Before Diving In: Let’s Align on the basics
 What Is AI?
 Artificial Intelligence (AI)—often used interchangeably with Machine Learning (ML)—refers to computational algorithms designed to learn from data.
 These algorithms can identify patterns, make predictions, and perform tasks that traditionally required human intelligence.
 In some cases, they can even surpass human capabilities in speed, scale, and precision.
 Why AI in Pharmaceuticals?